NUMLDS/bootcamp-2023/exercises/R8_final-exercise-instructions.md

 #### Task 0: Open RStudio

-Create a new .Rmd file to document your work.
+Create a new .R or .Rmd file to document your work.

 - Remember to **load necessary packages**.
 - Remember to **comment extensively** in your code.
-Since you will be working in an RMarkdown file, you can describe your workflow in the text section.
+If you're working in an RMarkdown file, you can describe your workflow in the text section.
 But you should also comment within all of your code chunks.

 #### Task 1: Import your data